SPEITCoder/CAN-PR2/report.md

 C Code ```<__start>: main()```, Always taken.

 The 1 bit predictor do its prediction based on the recent result of the branch.
-We firstly assume that each branch has its own bit, i.e for every branch instruction address, a mod k are not equal to other (no collision in hash table).
+We firstly assume that each branch has its own bit, i.e. for every branch instruction address, a mod k are not equal to other (no collision in hash table).
 The instruction 1078 correspond to the condition of exiting the for-loop in minIndex function.
-Function minIndex is called 8 times in the programme.
+Function minIndex is called 8 times in the program.
 The 1 bit predictor will have a misprediction in the first loop and the last loop, thus we have 16 mispresictions.
 Meanwhile, the 2 bit predictor, at the beginning, has the 2-bit 00.
 In the first two loops, the predictor will not take the branch, because the bit patterns are 00 and 01.
-After that, the predictor will take the branch because of its bit partterns: 11 or 10 and we can see that the bit pattern will be always 11 and 10.
+After that, the predictor will take the branch because of its bit patterns: 11 or 10 and we can see that the bit pattern will be always 11 and 10.
 So 2 bit predictor will only has one misprediction when exiting the loop, added with the first two mispredictions, it has in total 9 mispredictions.